Nike is a very popular sporting brand that produces shoes and clothing.

-Nike produces its own products and owns and operates retail stores throughout the world.
+Nike produces its products and owns and operates retail stores throughout the world.

 Nike-owned brands include Air Jordans, Converse, Hurley, and Air Force.

-Nike has been a publically traded company since 1980.
+Nike has been a publicly traded company since 1980.

 The company is listed on the New York Stock Exchange under the ticker symbol NKE and is one of the top shoe stocks.

-It is a part of the stock market index S and P 100 component.
+It is a part of the stock market index S and P 100 components.

 The company reported total revenue of $37.40 billion in 2020 and had an operating income of $3.12 billion.